 It is also called the “Jewel of Europe”.
 With the length of 140 km Tara is longest river in Montenegro.
 Tara river springs in Komovi mountains, near the border with Albania, on the east of Montenegro.
 It generally flows towards northwest.
 Its last 80 km, before it meets Piva river at Scepan Polje and they make Drina river, Tara spends in Europe’s deepest canyon, also called the “Colorado of Europa”.

-On some places Tara canyon is 1300 m deep while below Veliki Stuoc (2104m) peak on Durmitor side of Tara’s canyon is 1600 m deep.
+On some places Tara canyon is 1300 meter deep while below Veliki Stuoc (2104 meter) peak on Durmitor side of Tara’s canyon is 1600 meter deep.
 Crystal clear waters of Tara, which have light blue and green color, made its canyon in rough limestone mountains even before the Ice Age.
 Water has carbon dioxide in it which turns calcium carbonate into calcium bicarbonate that dissolves in water.
 Tara got its name after Autarijati tribe of Illyrian people that lived here before Slavs came.

 Flowing of the Tara river